rdfostrich/article-versioned-reasoning/content/related-work.md

 ### Semantic Versioning

-In the context of this paper, we consider semantic version to be _the logical reasoning over a collection of dataset versions and ontologies_.
+In the context of this paper, we consider semantic versioning to be _the logical reasoning over a collection of dataset versions and ontologies_.
 On the one hand, this concerns the [management of multiple versions of datasets](cite:cites bear,ostrich,diachronql,xrdf3x), and on the other hand, the [reasoning over these versions](cite:cites semversion,more).